The pandemic has resulted in more people working from home for the first time.

 - A secure Remote Desktop Gateway, OR

-- Splashtop or similar software product (with 2FA enabled!)
+- Splashtop or alike with 2FA enabled

-3. Working From Home IT Security Checklist
+3. Working From Home Cyber Security Checklist

-☐ Company data remains on company computers or cloud platforms and is never copied, saved or downloaded to personal devices.
+☐ Company data remains only on company computers or cloud platforms and is never copied, saved or downloaded to personal devices.

 ☐ Sessions that connect to business devices, services or data are logged out during breaks and when work is finished.